Monumental history is alive in Williamsburg, where immersive learning blends with unforgettable experiences.

 1.)
 Colonial Williamsburg

-Explore the 18th century like nowhere else at Colonial Williamsburg, the world’s largest living history museum.
-Students can glimpse the Governor’s Palace, the Capitol and the Courthouse during a guided group tour.
+Explore the 17th century and beyond like nowhere else at Colonial Williamsburg, the world’s largest living history museum.
+Students can explore the Governor’s Palace, the Capitol and the Courthouse during a guided group tour.
 Visit the Art Museums of Colonial Williamsburg, where two distinct establishments come together under one roof.
-The DeWitt Wallace Decorative Arts Museum and the Abby Aldrich Rockefeller Folk Art Museum provide examples of American decorative and folk art from the 17th to the 18th centuries.
-For authentic dishes, groups can dine in one of the many Historic Area taverns, including King’s Arms Tavern.
+The newly opened Colin G. and Nancy N. Campbell Archaeology Center invites groups to explore state-of-the-art laboratories and curated artifact collections and interact with archaeologists for an immersive experience.
+For authentic dishes, groups can dine in a historic area tavern.

 2.)
 Jamestown Settlement